Looking to transfer money quickly to someone you know? e-Transfers are the way to go.

 - The recipient has an auto-deposit feature, and their financial institution is still processing the request.
 Cases like this might take 24 hours.

 There might be another reason, though, why your e-Transfer is pending.
-You can see the status of your e-Transfers on your bank account.
+You can see the status of your e-Transfers with your online bank account.

 Once the e-Transfer is processed and available for the recipient, the expiration clock starts to tick.
 Interac e-Transfers expire after 30 days, and if the recipient hasn’t accepted the transfer by then, you will have two options.
 You can either resend the transfer or cancel it and get your money back.